novuhq/novu/docs/docs/overview/quickstart/get-started-with-php.md

 Before running the code, make sure you understand the following:

-- The value of `name` should be the notification template’s trigger ID/slug.
+- The value of `name` should be the notification workflow’s trigger ID/slug.

 ![Notification Template](https://res.cloudinary.com/dxc6bnman/image/upload/f_auto,q_auto/v1685466980/guides/trigger_id_1_ur1azh.png)

-- The value of `payload` is an array of the data that you want to be dynamically injected into the notification template content.
+- The value of `payload` is an array of the data that you want to be dynamically injected into the notification workflow content.
 - The value of `subscriberId` is the id of the subscriber on Novu.
 Replace `7789` with your subscriber ID.

 Run the code to trigger a notification!